henrikkirchmann/semantic-aware-process-mining-distances/README.md

 r_min         = 10     # How many differnt activities are replaced
-w             = 5      # How many new activites are used to replace each original activty with sampling_size = 5      # How many ground truth logs to generate load_ground_truth_logs = True   # If True, load existing ground truth logs.
-If False, create new ground truth logs.
-If True, if results of the corresponding parameters exist for the evaluated original log and method load them from evaluation/evaluation_of_activity_distances/intrinsic_evaluation/results
+w             = 5      # How many new activites are used to replace each original activty with sampling_size = 5      # How many ground truth logs to generate load_ground_truth_logs = False
+# If True, load existing ground truth logs if available; otherwise, create and save new ones.
+# If False, always create new logs without loading existing ones.
+# If True, if results of the corresponding parameters exist for the evaluated original log and method, load them from evaluation / evaluation_of_activity_distances / intrinsic_evaluation / results, if results file daoes not exist do the experiemnt.
+# To rerun the experiemnts with new event logs to store them, delete the evaluation / evaluation_of_activity_distances / intrinsic_evaluation / results folder.

 ```

 > 💡 When you want to use the ground truth log we used, set `load_ground_truth_logs = True`, make sure to unzip and place the folders of the pre-generated logs from